anujthakur-10/CodSoft/README.md

-# CodSoft
+# ML Projects
-These are my Machine Learning Internship Projects.
+These are my Machine Learning Projects.